cs2113-s25/cs2113-s25.github.io/syllabus.md

 C+ (>= 78.0%) C (>= 72.0%) C– (>= 70.0%)
 D (>= 60.0%)
 F (< 60.0%)

+**You must earn an 80 or higher on the live coding assessment in order to pass this course (otherwise your grade will be an F)**

 **It is your responsibility to submit your code early and often to the submitserver** and ensure it passes all the test cases there.
 Note that, under load, the submitserver may take longer than a few seconds to return your score if many other students are also using it simultaneously.
 We will not accept any code that has not been submitted to the submitserver before the deadline.
 When using the submitserver, your grade will be the score you see on the submitserver.
 Make sure you leave yourself ample time before assignment submission to get help with any issues that you may run into when submitting your code.